 Rahul Dravid’s competitive drive was proven a long time ago by being selected into the Playing 11 in the National Cricket team of a country with a population of a billion hearts, all beating to the tune of cricket: India.
 After that first mountain was climbed, Rahul Dravid continued to exemplify his tremendous sense of competitiveness by being the Indian Cricket team’s Go-to player, contributing to the team’s success in every possible manner.

-The Indian team lacked a quality wicketkeeper batsman for a few years in the early 2000s.
+The Indian team lacked a quality wicketkeeper-batsman for a few years in the early 2000s.
 Rahul Dravid wasted no time in understanding that he had the caliber and team spirit to take on a role that no ordinary cricketer could fill: he took on the role of the wicketkeeper for the national team just so that the team would not be hurt by the absence of another specialist batsman.
 This is adaptability at its finest.

 Rahul Dravid may be one of the gifted individuals who acquired all the above qualities on his own… or MAYBE he had someone help him with them that we do not know about.
-That is almost always the case with success stories; a secret help that the world is not aware about.
+That is almost always the case with success stories; a secret help that the world is not aware of.